jorbelca/1brc_frontend/README.md

 ### 2. Open the HTML File

 Navigate to the project folder and open the `index.html` file in your web browser.
+Open the console.
 This file is configured to import and execute each of the scripts corresponding to the different technologies.

 ## Contributions